ebi-igweze/asteroidradar/README.md

 Asteroid Radar

+# NOTE
+To build the app successfully make sure to include your api-key, check step 3. of the installation process below.

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.